This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 • nausea

-Speak to your doctor if you have any persisting side effects after finishing the treatment.
+Speak to your doctor if you have any side effects that last after completing the treatment.

 What are the precautions?

-• are allergic to Clotrimazole or any other ingredient in the treatment
+• are allergic to Clotrimazole or any other ingredient in this product

 You should speak to a doctor before taking Canesten if you: